algoasylum/pyEyeTrack/README.md

 MIT

 ## PyTrack Support
-For any issues regarding pytrack, contact the [pytrack support](pytracklibrary@gmail.com).
+For any issues regarding pytrack, contact the pytrack support at pytracklibrary@gmail.com.

 ## Contributors